+Schematic diagram of LED light color performance changing with temperature

+When applying these graphs, it must be assumed that the change in luminous flux is linear with the range of the dependent variable and that the junction temperature varies directly with the ambient temperature.
+But that may not be the case, especially given the flickering lights at sea.
+On average, however, the service conversion factor based on the data sheet may be sufficient.

 In the case of outdoor measurements, the temperature and relative humidity should be noted at the time of the measurement.
 Any significant changes in ambient conditions during the measurement should be recorded.

 Power/Electrical Conditions

-For tests involving equipment powered by a dc power supply, the output voltage and/or current should be maintained within ± 0.1% or better, unless otherwise specified by the person requesting the measurement.
+Marine aid-to-navigation light signals should be tested at rated voltage, rather than current or power.
+For tests involving equipment powered by a dc power supply, the output voltage and/or current should be maintained within ± 0.2% or better, unless otherwise specified by the person requesting the measurement.
 When output voltage is controlled, the voltage should be monitored as close to the light source as possible.
 Ripple voltage should not exceed 0.4% of the DC output voltage.